Decision Models for Selecting Federated Learning Architecture Patterns: Introduction

-The remainder of the paper is organised as follows: Section~\ref{fl_intro} gives an explanation of federated learning.
-Section~\ref{methodology} presents the research methods that cover the design methodology for the decision models.
-Section~\ref{DM_overview} shows an overview of the proposed decision models and elaborates on the 4 decision models for different aspects of architecture design.
+The remainder of the paper is organised as follows: Section~\ref{fl_intro} gives an explanation of federated machine learning.
+Section~\ref{DM_overview} presents the notation and overview of the proposed decision models and elaborates on the 4 decision models for different aspects of architecture design.
 The evaluation of the decision models is presented in Section~\ref{evaluation}.
-Section~\ref{related_work} covers the related work on decision models, machine learning, and federated learning patterns.
+Section~\ref{related_work} covers the related work on decision models, machine learning, and federated machine learning patterns.
 Finally, Section~\ref{conclusion} concludes the paper.